ckanchanda/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Linear Regression to Predict MPG
-* Vehicle weight, spoiler angle and AWD provided a non-random amount of variance to the mpg values in the dataset.
+* Vehicle length and ground clearance provided a non-random amount of variance to the mpg values in the dataset.
 ![](Resources/Deliverable_1.jpg)

 * Is the slope of the linear model considered to be zero?
 Why or why not?